-You can enable this feature in the OSD no matter whether you’re using an AMD or NVIDIA card though it only works at fixed refresh rates, at 85Hz and 100Hz.
+You can enable this feature in the OSD no matter whether you’re using an AMD or NVIDIA card, though it only works at fixed refresh rates, at 85Hz and 100Hz.

 Moreover, the image becomes darker as maximum brightness is reduced when this technology is enabled.
-Note that you can only use it if the monitor is connected via the DisplayPort and that you won’t be able to adjust the Overdrive settings.
+Note that you can only use it if the monitor is connected via the DisplayPort input and that you won’t be able to adjust the Overdrive settings.

-For RPGs and other graphically-oriented games though, the ASUS XG35VQ is absolutely perfect.
+For RPGs and other graphically-oriented games, though, the ASUS XG35VQ is absolutely perfect.

 Keep in mind that FreeSync cannot work at the same time as Extreme Low Motion Blur.

-Navigation through the menu and features is easy and quick thanks to the OSD joystick placed at the back of the monitor.
+Navigation through the menu and features is easy, and quick thanks to the OSD joystick placed at the back of the monitor.

-Application developers can also fiddle with this technology using the AuraSDK software which can synchronize the RGB lighting with in-game audio.
+Application developers can also fiddle with this technology using the AuraSDK software, which can synchronize the RGB lighting with in-game audio.

-Design and Connectivity
+Design & Connectivity

-The ASUS XG35VQ features an attractive design with lots of shining gimmicks and a premium build quality including an aluminum stand and matte plastics.
+The ASUS XG35VQ features an attractive design with lots of shining gimmicks and a premium build quality, including an aluminum stand and matte plastics.

-The screen of the monitor is covered with a light matte coating which eliminates the sunlight reflection without affecting the picture quality.
-There’s also a cable management bracket at the back.
+The screen of the monitor is covered with a light matte coating, which eliminates reflections without affecting the picture quality.
+There’s also a cable management bracket at the back of the monitor.

 Price & Similar Monitors

-|Motion Blur Reduction||1ms (ASUS Extreme Low Motion Blur)
+|1ms (ASUS Extreme Low Motion Blur)

 |DisplayPort 1.2, HDMI 2.0, HDMI 1.4

 |2x USB 3.0, Headphone Jack

-|Colors||16.7 million (true 8-bit)
+|16.7 million (true 8-bit)